CarlosdlRosa/CarlosdlRosa/README.md

 ## 🏆 Professional Experience
 - **International SOS (Prague, Czech Republic):** Worked for almost a year as an administrative assistant, collaborating with a highly competent and multicultural team.
-- **Federal Institute in the South of Brazil:** Currently leading a Spanish course for teachers.
+- **Federal Institute in the South of Brazil:** Leaded a Spanish course for teachers for a whole course.

 ## 📫 How to Reach Me
 - Email: [carlosdelarosamoral@gmail.com](mailto:carlosdelarosamoral@gmail.com)